 Sir Robert Cecil’s elder brother Thomas, Lord Burghley, whom Tricks had seen in the city earlier that day, was Colonel-General of Foot.

 The Earl of Southampton’s arch-enemy, Lord Grey, achieved his ambition to be a General of Horse – even if there were only about 50 or 60 of them.
-An odd choice, considering his vicious attack on on the Earl a month or so earlier.
+An odd choice, considering his vicious attack on the Earl a month or so earlier.

 The “Captain” in the garden was Sir Robert Sidney, an old friend of Essex and Southampton, and kin by marriage.
 He was home on leave from his position as Governor of Flushing (Vlissengen).
 Both Essex and his sister Penelope had lobbied for years to get him a suitable position in London, to no avail.
-(There’s more about him in the note beneath Gib’s post Shameless Doings.)
+(There’s more about Sir Robert in the note beneath Gib’s post Shameless Doings.)